rollerozxa/chest_with_everything/README.md

 By default, it doesn't show items with the `not_in_creative_inventory` group, which primarily contains technical items and nodes.
 If you do want to show them, there is a setting to override this behaviour.

-Based off of Development Test's "Chest of Everything" mod.
+Originally based off of Development Test's "Chest of Everything" mod, but has seen significant modifications done to it since.